The Signs of a Workplace Bully Leader

-According to Wikipedia Workplace bullying is a persistent pattern of mistreatment from others in the workplace that causes either physical or emotional harm.
-It can include such tactics as verbal, nonverbal, psychological, physical abuse and humiliation.
+According to Wikipedia Workplace bullying is a persistent mistreatment pattern from others in the workplace that causes either physical or emotional harm.
+It can include such tactics as verbal, nonverbal, psychological, physical abuse, and humiliation.
 This type of workplace aggression is particularly difficult because, unlike the typical school bully, workplace bullies often operate within the established rules and policies of their organization and their society.
 In the majority of cases, bullying in the workplace is reported as having been by someone who has authority over their victim.
 However, bullies can also be peers, and occasionally subordinates.

 Signs of a Possible Workplace Bully Leaders:

-- Demeaning, disrespectful and devaluing employees capabilities
+- Demeaning, disrespectful, and devaluing employees capabilities

 - Public ridicule, sarcastic, insults, name-calling, threats, and intimidation